microsoft/pxt/docs/labs.md

 # Labs

-A collection of experimental MakeCode Editors created by the community.

-* Got some questions?
-Join us on the [Community Discord](http://aka.ms/makecodecommunity)!
+A collection of MakeCode Editors created by the community.
+Got questions?
+Join us on the [MakeCode Forum](http://forum.makecode.com/)!

 ## ~hint

-Experimental Editors are not supported by the Microsoft MakeCode team.
+Editors listed here are not supported by the Microsoft MakeCode team.
 To be listed on this page, your editor must be open source on GitHub, preferably under the MIT License.

 ## ~

-## Editors

-### Maker
+## Maker

 ![Maker editor screenshot](/static/targets/maker/screenshot.png)